 (2) A drover or carrier moving animals from a property to a holding yard must, as soon as practicable after arriving at the holding yard, endorse on the transport document —

-(a) the PIC of the holding yard; and
+(a) the relevant PIC of the holding yard; and

-(b) the PIC of the property to which the animals are to be taken from the holding yard.
+(b) the relevant PIC of the property to which the animals are to be taken from the holding yard.

 Penalty: $5 000.

-(3) A drover or carrier moving animals from a property to a saleyard, abattoir or export depot must, as soon as practicable after arriving there, give to the operator a copy of any transport document relating to the animals.
+(3) A drover or carrier moving animals from one property to another must, as soon as practicable after arriving there, give a copy of any transport document relating to the animals to the operator of the property.

 Penalty: $5 000.